 You almost certainly have liability insurance for your car, and perhaps your business.
-Though you may not realize it, your homeowner’s insurance policy probably contains a protection against liability for injuries that occur on your property.
+Though you may not realize it, your homeowner’s insurance policy probably contains protection against liability for injuries that occur on your property.
 In short, liability insurance is a staple of modern life.
 But, chances are good that you’ve never considered the possibility of liability insurance for your dog.
-However, if you own a “dangerous” dog, it may be in your best interests to consider canine liability insurance.
+However, if you own a “dangerous” dog, it may be in your best interest to consider canine liability insurance.

 What is Canine Liability Insurance?

-Canine liability insurance is insurance that protects you in the event your dog causes injury to someone else and a jury determines that you’re negligence makes you liable for it.
+Canine liability insurance is insurance that protects you in the event your dog causes injury to someone else and a jury determines that your negligence makes you liable for it.
 It is optional insurance that a dog owner can purchase to protect him against liability for his dog causing another harm.

 If you’ve been bitten by a dog belonging to a friend or neighbor and are hesitant to commence a legal claim against the dog’s owner, you may want to check into whether they carry canine liability insurance.
 You may be able to fully recover for your injuries without costing your friend a dime.

 Does Homeowner’s Insurance Cover Dog Bites?

 Homeowner’s insurance policies may or may not provide coverage for injuries caused by the policyholder’s pet.
 You have to check the specific policy.
-In recent years, some insurance companies have eliminated this coverage altogether, while others have placed caps on coverage or begun excluding breeds that are perceived to be dangerous.
+In recent years, some insurance companies have eliminated this coverage, while others have placed caps on coverage or begun excluding breeds that are perceived to be dangerous.
 Thus, for many dog owners, this type of coverage no longer offers sufficient protection.